BEST EXPERIENCES OF IRISH CULTURE

 Let Local Irish People Share the Stories of Their Home, Culture & Identity!
 Dive in!

 Thinking of making a trip to the Emerald Isle?
-Here's BCD's overview of the country's cultural highlights, which is followed by a growing collection of in-depth articles and interviews that offer recommendations and insights on places to go and people to meet!
+Check out the best destinations to experience authentic Irish culture!
+BCD’s overview of the country’s cultural highlights is followed by a growing collection of in-depth articles and interviews with local Irish people who share their history, traditions, landscapes and spirit!

 The third-largest island in Europe, Ireland has both a sweet charm and a savage beauty, with faith and poetry in evidence everywhere.

 The Dingle Peninsula is a magical place where the past is very much alive and can be experienced at places like the 11th century Gallarus Oratory, a small, stone-built chapel in the shape of an up-turned boat, and 70 stones scattered across the peninsula inscribed with writing in Ogham, an alphabet that dates to possibly the 4th century.

 Inis Mór is the largest of the three Aran Islands and includes many ancient structures–the stone fort of Dun Aengus is a stand-out among the island’s antiquities.
 The neighboring island of Inis Meáin, whose name translates from Gaelic as “the Middle Island,” is the quietest and most traditional of the three Aran Islands, with a population of 102 people.
 Both islands offer rich history, friendly hospitality, and spectacular scenery with miles and miles of rambling but sturdy stone walls.